After Dark

 When most of us think of the Highlands, and of Inverness and Loch Ness in particular, our thoughts might assume generously long, warm summer days.
 Days that start with a 4am dawn chorus.
 Nights when the sun barely sets, and when it does, the birds will soon begin singing again.

-I love those long summer days - there always seems to be so much time.
+We love those long summer days - there always seems to be so much time.
 Time for long walks and cycle runs.
-Time to dip my toes lazily into a loch, and to let my mind wander free.
-Time to delve into the history of our landscape, and wonder about the people who have stood in this spot before me.
+Time to dip your toes lazily into a loch, and to let your mind wander free.
+Time to delve into the history of our landscape, and wonder about the people who have stood in this spot before you.

 But where there is summer light, there is winter darkness.
 Yin and yang.
 And that winter darkness has a beauty, a magic, and a pull that’s just as strong as the endless light of summer.